How to share accessibility information: 3 reasons to stop using ratings

 2. Accessibility is contextual

 Visitors use a space differently depending on why they’re visiting.
-A generalised “accessible” or “not accessible” label misses the opportunity to let visitors decide if the space works for their specific purpose.
+For instance, a generalised “accessible” label misses the opportunity to let visitors decide if the space works for their specific purpose.

 Our Business Engagement Lead, Jennie Berry, shared her experience as a 32-year old manual wheelchair user: